ThomasByr/YOLO_crop/README.md

 ## 💁 More infos and Usage

-The program takes command line arguments from :
+The program takes command line arguments from (`..` indicating no short option) :

 - `-h, --help` : display this help and exit
 - `-v, --version` : display version and exit